mkuf/prind/README.md

 ### Change Execution Options
 The Entrypoint for all Docker Images within this Repo are the actual Applications, which are run at container execution time.
 This makes it possible to set command line Arguments for the Apps as Docker Command.
-Within docker-compose.yaml commands are already set, you may update them to fit your needs.
+Within docker-compose.yaml commands are already set, you may override them within `docker-compose.override.yaml` to fit your needs.
 Example from service Klipper:
 ```yaml
   command: